• Skip to primary navigation

 Whether using a mortar and pestle, a food processor, or a blender, the ingredients come together with no difficulty.
 Start with the basil and the garlic cloves.
 Once they are processed then add everything else but the olive oil.
 The olive oil is saved for last.
 The olive oil will help you get the consistency you want.
 The more you make pesto the more you can adjust the amounts and types of ingredients to make the pesto you enjoy most.

 The basil pistachio pesto goes great with my fresh pasta recipe!
 Just make the pasta and add as much pesto as you like!
+Make sure to add the pesto to the hot pasta and serve right away.
+The freshly cooked hot pasta will warm the pesto without overcooking it.
 You can add other meats or veggies too!

 Try my Walnut Parsley Pesto too!
 It is a mix of cheddar cheese, toasted walnuts, and parsley.
 It is also called an English pesto.
 Or try my beet greens pesto.
 This can be served with roasted beets for a nice vegetarian side dish!